tartakynov/whispercpp-scripts/README.md

 This script uses whisper.cpp to create subtitles from an audio file.
 Before usage, configure the script with the location of your whisper.cpp installation and the desired model.

 Usage:
-- Run the script with two arguments: the input audio file and the output SRT file.
+- Run the script with three arguments: the model, the input audio file and the output SRT file.
-- For example: `./generate_subs.sh input_audio.wav subtitles.srt`
+- For example: `./generate_subs.sh small.en input_audio.wav subtitles.srt`

 ## Real-time transcribing